mateo139/mateo139/README.md

 🐍 On this ```GitHub profile``` I want do train and present my Python programing skills.

-💪 **In the future I want to develop professional software for engineers as a programer or analyst..**
+💪 **In the future I want to develop professional software for engineers as a programer or technical analyst...**

 <!---
 mateo139/mateo139 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.